 1. Submission Requirement.
-A project outcomes report is required for both standard and continuing grants.
+A project outcomes report is required for both standard and continuing awards.

 2. Content of Project Outcomes Report.
 This report serves as a brief summary, prepared specifically for the public, of the nature and outcomes of the project.
+The content of the report should include: